enrique-mendoza/LX-frontend-Mission/01-intro/04-wireframes/README.md

 # Practice 04 - Wireframes 📚

-Remember that you can [download](./practice04-wireframes.bmpr) my wireframes from Balsamic.
+Remember that you can [download](./practice04-wireframes.bmpr) my wireframes as Balsamic file.

 ## Screenshots